Question: I'm going to be absent from class on (insert date here)---will I miss

 you take it early.
 If you are suddenly ill the day of the test, please

-contact me by phone or e-mail as soon as possible, but well before the
+contact me by phone or e-mail as soon as possible, before the

 next class meeting, and bring a note from your health care provider.